Algeria Climate

 This month in numbers

-Algeria experienced its 8th warmest April on record, with an average temperature of 24.92°C, marking an anomaly of +2.7°C compared to the 1961–1990 baseline.
-The period of February to April 2026 was the 6th warmest on record, with an average of 20.52°C, an anomaly of +2.3°C. Globally, April 2026 was the 2nd warmest April for land temperatures, with a +1.1°C anomaly, while the February–April period also ranked as the 2nd warmest globally, with a +1.2°C anomaly.
+Algeria experienced its 8th warmest April on record in 2026, with an average temperature of 24.92°C, marking an anomaly of +2.7°C compared to the 1961–1990 baseline.
+The three-month period from February to April 2026 was the 6th warmest on record, with an average temperature of 20.52°C, an anomaly of +2.3°C. Globally, April 2026 was the 2nd warmest April on record for land temperatures, with an anomaly of +1.1°C, while the February-April period also ranked as the 2nd warmest globally, with an anomaly of +1.2°C.

 What changed